EshaanAgg/web/src/content/blog/placements/write_your_own.md

 The Dining Philosophers Problem is a classic concurrency problem that illustrates the challenges of resource allocation among multiple competing threads (philosophers).

-- Five philosophers sit around a table.
+- $5$ philosophers sit around a table.
 - Each has a plate of food and needs two forks to eat: the fork on the left and the one on the right.
 - Forks are shared between adjacent philosophers (i.e., philosopher $i$ shares fork $i$ with $i+1$, modulo $5$).